-The Learning Assistance Centers' Tutors provide in-house and online assistance on a drop-in and by-appointment basis.
+The Learning Assistance Center Tutors provide in-house and online assistance on a drop-in and by-appointment basis.
 Physical Learning Assistance Centers are housed on the Jackson and Macon campuses, and the virtual LACs can be accessed through Moodle.
-(SImply click the "Tutoring" link at the bottom of any Moodle course page).
+(SImply click the "Tutoring" link at the bottom of any Moodle course page and click 'Start Now' on the left side of the split screen that appears for Jackson LAC tutoring).
 The centers are staffed with qualified tutors who provide skills-based help with all courses and exam proctoring in a safe, engaging environment.
 All tutors model and encourage critical thinking, effective study habits, and a positive attitude toward learning.
 Additionally, these experts assist each student with determining which type(s) of help will be most beneficial and then demonstrate how to access and use them.

 Students also have access to an online writing-submission service, and to Math and English tutors 24 hours a day / 7 days a week.
-To learn more about accessing and using these services, please click the Tutoring link at the bottom of your Moodle course page.
+To learn more about accessing and using these services, please click the Tutoring link at the bottom of your Moodle course page and click 'Start Now' on the right side of the split screen that appears for ThinkingStorm tutoring.

 Test proctoring is provided by both the Jackson and Macon LACs as arranged by students' instructors.
 Students MUST present a photo ID and should ensure that they have their MySCC login information.
 Cell phones and other electronic devices will be secured outside of the testing area.
-To ensure a smooth testing experience, please read "Important Information for Students" at the LAC's Exam Proctoring (https://www.southwesterncc.edu/learning-assistance/exam-proctoring) website before arriving.
+To ensure a smooth testing experience, please read "Important Information for Students" at the LAC's Exam Proctoring (www.SouthwesternCC.edu/ learning-assistance/exam-proctoring) website before arriving.

 If you are interested in becoming a Tutor, we welcome you to contact us, using the information below.
 SCC tutors exhibit a positive, enthusiastic, and professional attitude toward learning and assisting fellow students.
 Students eligible to tutor must have a 3.0 or higher GPA and have earned a grade of A or B in the course(s) they wish to tutor.
-They should apply to the "Tutor - Applicant Pool" at the "SCC Job Listings" Web page: https://southwesterncc.hirecentric.com/jobs/
+They should apply to the "Tutor - Applicant Pool" at the "SCC Job Listings" Web page: SouthwesternCC.hirecentric.com/jobs/